 Think about what you did when you first woke up this morning.
 Did you wash your face, put on a pot of coffee and then make your bed?
-Did you lace up your sneakers for a morning walk and then sit down for a bowl of yogurt?
 Maybe you hopped in the shower, then got your kids ready for school before rushing out for the day.
-Whatever you did this morning, it was likely pretty similar to what you did yesterday, and every day for the last week and last month when you woke up.
+Whatever you did, it was likely pretty similar to what you did yesterday, and everyday for the last week & last month.
 That’s because, according to health psychologist Dr. Michael Vallis, whether we realize it or not, we already have an established morning routine.

-Whether we realize it or not, our brains love habits – and first thing in the morning is a great time to implement routines that set us up for healthy, happier days.
-And the great news is that Dr. Vallis says it’s easier than you think to change your current, “less than perfect” morning routine into a smoother, more productive one.
+Whether we realize it or not, our brains love habits – the morning is a great time to implement routines that set us up for healthy, happier days.
+And the great news is: Dr. Vallis says it’s easier than you think to change your current, “less than perfect” morning routine into a smoother, more productive one.

 1) Analyze your current morning routine.

-Even if it feels like your mornings are pretty discombobulated, Dr. Vallis is willing to bet you actually already have more of a morning routine than you think.
-For the next week, write down everything you do and the order you do it in for the first hour or so after you wake up.
-Become a morning routine detective and be detailed with your notes and observations.
-When the week is up, set aside some time to look through your notes.
+Even if it feels like your mornings are pretty discombobulated, Dr. Vallis is willing to bet you already have more of a morning routine than you think.
+For the next week, write down everything you do and the order you do it in for the first hour after you wake up.
+Become a morning routine detective, and be detailed with notes and observations.
 Once you have a better picture of what your current routine looks like, it will be easier to establish what works and what doesn’t.
-Highlight all the positive aspects of your routine like making your bed everyday as soon as you wake up, never missing a step in your self-care skin routine, or taking the time to sit down and eat a healthy breakfast.
-When that’s complete, without judgment, take a look at some of the habits that aren’t as helpful…. hitting the snooze button several times, scrolling through social media in bed for 20 minutes after your alarm goes off, trying on 5 different shirts before picking the one you want to wear for the day or rushing out the door on an empty stomach.
+Highlight all the positive aspects of the routine, like making your bed everyday, or taking the time to sit down and eat a healthy breakfast.
+When that’s complete, without judgment, take a look at some of the habits that aren’t as helpful…. hitting the snooze button several times or scrolling through social media in bed for 20 minutes after your alarm goes off.

 2) Pick something you’d like to accomplish as part of your new routine.